hammadalive7/FellowshipApp/README.md

 # fellowship_app

-app that will be used by Bytewise to host\manage fellowship
+app that will be used by Bytewise to host\manage fellowshipf

 ## Getting Started